 - Don’t be afraid to play your venue options against each other, often they will price match to get your business.

-So many brides attempt to control every tiny aspect of their wedding events in order to have the “perfect wedding.”
+On Sweating the DetailsWhile getting caught up in the wedding details seems like everything, remember that these few days will fly by.
+No one will care about what chairs they are sitting in or what color their dinner napkins were.
+What they will remember is the look on your face, so enjoy the weekend and make sure your family and friends are a solid barrier between you and any bad news.
+Remember, after the wedding the real adventure begins – marriage (& that’s the best part!).
+Sabrina So many brides attempt to control every tiny aspect of their wedding events in order to have the “perfect wedding.”
 Don’t do it!
 Indian weddings especially, have a lot of moving parts, and delegating tasks to other people in your circle that you trust and who know you really well, can reduce the number of sleepless nights you’ll have during the planning process.
 For example, I had my mom make judgment calls on several different aspects since I was studying for my medical school board exams while planning.
 If I had tried to do everything myself, I would have either failed my exam or gone insane!
 At the end of the day, your wedding is going to be perfect even if little things here and there aren’t exactly that way you envisioned, because it’s the day that you and your partner come together!
+Swathi, Maryland

 - For the ceremony we used a lot of draped fabric on the trellis and then accompanied with some bouquets in key places